rrafal/dev-guide/principles.md

 # Web Development Principles

+These are best rules and practices in web software development.
+I did not invent any of the things I'm writing about.
+Either I stole them from people who are smarter and better, or I discovered them the hard way - doing the same thing over and over and learning along the way.

+These rules are not a law which must be followed.
+Instead, they are best practicies which are worth to follow when it makes sense.
+They are practices relevent to what I work on, to the tools and technologies I use, to the problems I solve.
+They might not work well, or might not be applicable for other engineers.
+Also, they might become irrelevant for me in a few year.
+Notherless, I think it's worth the time to write them down.
+First, it will remind me what rules I want to follow but do not necesserly do.
+Second, it might help others to understand who I am as a software engineer.
+Third, somebody might come across this document and find it useful.

 ## Project

 When you start working on a new project, make sure you understand the goal (expressed